 Annual eligibility determinations are based upon satisfactory submittal of the required documentation of eligibility outlined in the Ordinance and further described in Chapter 2 of these guidelines.
 OCTA and/or its representatives perform an administrative review of the data to determine eligibility compliance for M2 funds.
-Once all eligibility submittals have been received as satisfactory and complete, the applicable submittals must be prepared for review and confirmation that the process has been followed by the Taxpayer Oversight Committee (TOC).
+Once all eligibility submittals have been received, the applicable submittals must be prepared for affirmation of receipt and review by the Taxpayer Oversight Committee (TOC).